kirthick-kumar/To-Do-List/readme.md

 ![image](https://github.com/kirthick-kumar/To-Do-List/assets/103768802/fac24e65-b714-483e-89fc-41830ebf58ac)

-Listify users can enjoy a personalized experience with their own accounts whit their own lists and tasks.
+Listify users can enjoy a personalized experience with their own accounts which includes the option to create lists and tasks unique to that account.

 ![image](https://github.com/kirthick-kumar/To-Do-List/assets/103768802/ebeca104-4c85-4983-8138-13fa25f849f9)